Pooja Khanna: Rio Olympics, 2016

 The Rio 2016 Paralympics marked the first time in history that an Indian athlete competed in the Para-archery event.
-Her journey to Rio started with a lot of hardships.
-It wasn't just her disability or her caste, but the high costing of the sport as well.
-Archery is touted to be as one of the costliest Olympic sports.
-For her training she also needed an elite-level coach and enough equipment.
-She had to manage for her housing, food, travel expenses, both inter-country and international as well.

-After escaping all the possible barriers, she finally made it to Rio for the event Recurve Individual Open.
-She made it till the Round 32 of the event where she was pitted against Poland's Milena Olszewska.
+Pooja made it till the Round 32 where she was pitted against Poland's Milena Olszewska.
 The match had 4 sets, which started with Milena scoring 25 to Pooja's 22.
 The second set finished with Milena's 23 to Pooja's 21.
-In the third set, Pooja scored more than Milena which was 25–24.
-In the fourth set, Milena again defeated Pooja by scoring 23–22.
+In the third set, Pooja scored more than Milena which was 25-24.
+In the fourth set, Milena again defeated Pooja by scoring 23-22.
 Pooja's overall score lead to her exit from her Olympics journey.

-Pooja got the 29th spot out of all the 32 participants, whereas, Milena finished with securing the 4th spot.
+Pooja secured 29th spot out of 32 participants, whereas, Milena secured 4th spot.